zap0xfce2/colorhelper-sponge/README.md

 ## Changelog
 * **7.2.1**: Fixed a textbreak in MC 1.12 and greater, You can now use /ch or /colorhelper, Updated to Sponge API 7.2.0
 * **6.1.0**: Initial release.

-## Infos for Devs
-* develop branch is the latest for API 6